 Another way that selling a Detroit house has changed, in addition to virtual tours, is the necessity for a professional still photographer to create high-quality images for your marketing campaign.
 Buyers notice, and if the photos are not up to par, they will simply continue scrolling past your listing.
 Before the photography sessions, you must take steps to show your home in its best light.
 Updating older appliances and a refresh with paint and strategic lighting goes a long way to brighten up any home.
 Top real estate agents can attest to the power of staging, so you should take advantage of this strategy when prepping your home for listing.

 The methods available for selling a house have changed.
 With the traditional options of hiring a real estate agent or selling your home yourself to save the commissions, sellers may now sell directly to professional investors.
 Even better, you’ll have no out-of-pocket expenses to pay before your cash sale and a direct sale is for your home “as-is.”
 A direct cash sale, saves sellers both time and money because you avoid the prep work, inspection, repairs and all of the headaches of showings.
 As a bonus, by selling directly you will have a guaranteed closing date, typically within a matter of days.
-Not only do sellers save the commissions but direct buyers, like those at Detroit Fair Offer, don’t charge any closing fees.
+Not only do sellers save the commissions but direct homebuyers, like those at Detroit Fair Offer, don’t charge any closing fees.

 The pros at Detroit Fair Offer stay on top and ahead of how selling a house in Detroit changes every day.
 Detroit Fair Offer understands how stressful it is to sell your home in the current real estate market.
 Detroit Fair Offer invites you to talk to us about any concerns you have or ask any questions about selling your home, with no obligation.
 Allow us to handle everything for you and make the process simple, with a straightforward contract and transparency about reaching our cash offer that you’ll agree is fair.